A Core Financial Report

 Monitoring Your Company's Balance Sheet

-Many ratios are derived from the balance sheet, for example, the debt-to-equity ratio.
-For example, the debt-to-equity ratio compares a company’s total liabilities to its owner’s equity.
+Many ratios, such as the debt-to-equity ratio for example, are derived from the balance sheet.
+The debt-to-equity ratio compares a company’s total liabilities to its owner’s equity.
 It is calculated by dividing its total liabilities by its shareholder’s equity.
 In our example, the debt-to-equity ratio is 1.31 (8600/6550).
 Higher-leverage ratios tend to indicate higher risk.

-Lenders rely on the balance sheet, especially for larger financings, including to evaluate the net worth and financial efficiency of a business.
+Lenders rely on the balance sheet, especially for larger financings, to evaluate a business’s net worth and financial efficiency, amongst other metrics.

 A strong balance sheet is helpful while applying for small business loans and will help your commercial loan broker assist you in securing better rates for your commercial financings.